sparvu/data-recorders/docs/design.md

 **Based on a high-level programming language**

-Recorders are light software probes, which can extract data from different sources, being able to run interactively or continuous mode.
-Developed using a dynamic programming language, are very simple to change or build.
+Recorders are light software probes, which can extract data from different sources, able to run interactively or continuous mode with a very small system footprint.

 **Conservative in system resources**

-Designed as single threaded applications, the data recorders are conservative in CPU and memory consumption across many system architectures, like X86, ARM or SPARC.
+Designed as [CLI](https://en.wikipedia.org/wiki/Command-line_interface) system utilities, the data recorders are conservative in CPU and memory consumption across many system architectures, like X86 or ARM.

 ## How does it work?